 Bringing all together, we can estimate that PSVR hardware and software has generated $1.93 billion in revenue.
 Not all of that revenue goes to Sony (some goes to developers, distributors, etc) but it’s still a significant market that the company has proven to exist.

 $1.93 billion is a lot… though not a huge amount in comparison to revenue from the PS4 console itself (which is in the tens of billions), but it’s definitely a needle-moving figure—and a new revenue stream that Xbox isn’t tapping—that furthers Sony’s console lead.
 Pressure is mounting Microsoft to figure out how its VR plans pan out on Xbox.

 A False Start for VR on Xbox One X

 The announcement and then retraction of VR as a prominent feature on the Xbox One X is particularly odd, especially as Microsoft executed an impressive rollout of their ‘Windows Mixed Reality’ VR platform on the PC side; late 2017 saw the launch of Windows VR headsets from a slew of PC hardware vendors, and a big update to Windows 10 which baked VR directly into the operating system.

-With the Xbox One X purportedly running Windows 10 underneath the hood, and Microsoft continuing to push their ‘Universal Windows Platform’ (which encourages developers to build apps which are cross-compatible with any Windows 10 device), the writing is on the wall for Xbox One X to get roped into Microsoft’s Mixed Reality platform at some point.
+With the Xbox One X purportedly running Windows 10 underneath the hood, and Microsoft continuing to push their ‘Universal Windows Platform’ (which encourages developers to build apps which are cross-compatible with any Windows 10 device), the writing is on the wall for Xbox One X, or perhaps its successor, to get roped into Microsoft’s Mixed Reality platform at some point.
 The big question is: when?

 But if Microsoft is planning on waiting “a few years” for wireless tech before rolling out a VR offering on Xbox, they could be handing away a couple billion dollars in extra revenue to a competitor which already has a sizable lead in its console install base.